Srivastava-samarth/job-portal-MERN/README.md

 # This is a new project in which I would be building a job portal
 # Stay tune for further updates
+# It would be completewd next week